Andy Dean Photography / Shutterstock.com

 Dirima / Shutterstock.com

 While you are in the middle of applying for a mortgage and buying a home, avoid doing anything that might affect your credit score.
-Opening a new credit card or credit account can affect your credit score and possibly lower your interest rate.
+Opening a new credit card or credit account can affect your credit score and possibly lower the interest rate you can get.
 Wait until after you have signed your mortgage papers.

 8. Comparison shop for mortgages all you wish